boffinHouse/rawblock/README.md

 #RawBlock
-The world most flexible and efficient responsive system to build maintainable modular HTML5 web interfaces.
+The worlds most flexible and efficient responsive system to build maintainable modular HTML5 web interfaces.

-##How the project is build
+##What is RawBlock
 RawBlock gives you a way to build modular interfaces which are easy to maintain for future optimizations.

-There are already great frameworks, modules, methologies, starterkits to setup your project, all with there own purpose, advantages and disadvantages.
-With RawBlock we are not trying to invent the wheel again, but just combining what we see as the good parts of all of them.
+It combines modern best practices, new technologies and solution to optimize the frontend development process.

 ###RawBlock is separatet in 3 parts